google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 You should be cautious not to disable user selection if there are scenarios where the user might want to copy the text.
-An example would be a button to display a phone, if the user clicks on it, you could open the devices dialer, but the user may wish to copy and paste to a different app.
+An example would be a button to display a phone, if the user clicks on it, you could open the devices dialer, but the user may wish to copy and paste to a different app, an example of this is shown in the full example **MAKE FULL SAMPLE A  LINK TO CODE SAMPLE**.